Rainbow Warrior Auckland Open Days 2025

 This journey brought together science, storytelling, and activism to support the Marshallese movement for justice and recognition.
 Independent radiation experts and Greenpeace scientists will conduct crucial research across the atolls, providing much-needed data on remaining nuclear contamination.
 For decades, research on radiation levels has been controlled by the same government that conducted the nuclear tests, leaving many unanswered questions.
 This independent study will help support the Marshallese people in their ongoing legal battles for recognition, reparations, and justice.

-Take a virtual tour of the Rainbow Warrior
+Watch: Guided tour of the Rainbow Warrior

-Rainbow Warrior videos
+Explore the Rainbow Warrior virtually

 Other Greenpeace ships